sta-c0000/tpconf_bin_xml/README.md

 ```
 Unfortunately TP-Link did not include ext4 filesystem support in their Linux kernel, only FAT and NTFS (fuse).
 Using NTFS consumes a few more MB of RAM (running ntfs-3g) than FAT32, but offers the significant advantage of supporting symbolic links and large files.

-You can download the latest **busybox-mips** from the [busybox binaries](https://busybox.net/downloads/binaries/) repository and run it from your USB drive to have a more complete set of command line tools.
+You can download the latest **busybox-mips** *(if your router uses a big-endian MIPS32 CPU)* from the [busybox binaries](https://busybox.net/downloads/binaries/) repository and run it from your USB drive to have a more complete set of command line tools.
 To get started very quickly, even using a FAT filesystem, you could source (.) something like this:

 ```sh
 alias b='/var/usbdisk/sda1/busybox-mips'